publiclab/mapknitter/README.md

 $ sudo apt-get install nodejs-legacy
   ```

-Once npm is installed, you should be able to run:
+2. Once npm is installed, you should be able to use it to install Yarn:

 ```Bash
 $ sudo npm install -g yarn